 In short, building custom Easylanguage code to trade the equity curve has been very difficult to do.
 In fact, it has been well outside the ability of most programmers.
 But, not anymore.

 I took an example trading system that appeared on System Trader Success called, A Simple S&P System.
 I then added the Equity Curve Feedback function to my code.
-Finally, I made a couple minor adjustments to my code.
-Once that was done, the Equity Curve Feedback function now returns the simulated value of simulated trading system's equity curve.
+Next, I made a couple minor adjustments to my code.
+Once done, the Equity Curve Feedback function now returns the simulated system's equity curve.